gc3pie/gc3pie/docs/contributors/contributing.rst

   use the GC3Pie libraries to write their own scripts and applications.

-* :ref:`Developer Documentation`: detailed information on how to contribute to GC3Pie and get your code included in the main library.
+* :ref:`Contributor Documentation`: detailed information on how to contribute to GC3Pie and get your code included in the main library.

 The :ref:`GC3Libs programming API` is the most relevant part of the